+A sit-down or table service restaurant is pretty easy to navigate.
+Check in at the host stand, be seated, and order a meal.
+Disney Quick Service Dining, however, is a completely different beast!
 Most guests look confused and aren’t sure what they should do.
 These tips will help you negotiate the Disney Quick Service lines like a pro.

 Disney Quick Service Dining Do’s and Don’ts

-DO look at the menu in advance.
+DO look at the menu ahead of time.

 DON’T wait to mention the Disney Dining Plan.

 Cast Members usually ask right away if you will be using the Disney Dining Plan.
 However, sometimes they have had a busy day and forget to ask.
 If you wait until they are totaling your transaction to mention you’re on the Dining Plan, they will have to start over.
 Don’t waste precious minutes of your dining time with this mistake.

 DO mention you are using the Disney Dining Plan right away.